luke-park/SecureCompatibleEncryptionExamples/README.md

 |PHP|PHP 7.1||
 |Swift|Swift 4.0|[SwiftGCM Library](https://github.com/luke-park/SwiftGCM) (single-file), also requires a bridge for CommonCrypto.|

-## OpenSSL CLI Compatability
-Note that while OpenSSL supports `AES-128-GCM` as an algorithm, the OpenSSL CLI tool does not properly implement `AES-128-GCM` and as such it cannot be used to produce or consume plaintexts/ciphertexts that are compatible with the examples in this repository.

 ## Test Vectors
 The following strings are the results of `encryptString`.
 If your implementation can `encryptString` and `decryptString` using the code you've written, and can also `decryptString` the test vectors below, then it is suitable for inclusion in this repository.
 Recall that, due to a randomly generated salt and nonce, the following are not expected outputs for `encryptString`, they are for testing `decryptString` only.